 - 21 were bicyclists.
-That's up from 18 people killed the previous year, and also represents an 110% increase in cyclist deaths from 2003.
+That's up from 18 people killed the previous year, and also represents a 110% increase in cyclist deaths from 2003.

 "Our number one job at LADOT is to eliminate fatalities, so LADOT is working on safety projects near schools, senior centers, and on our high injury network," a department spokesperson said in a statement provided to LAist.
 "We're proud of our work to slow down speeds and redesign streets, and we have a lot more work ahead of us."

-Dana Variano, a spokeswoman for the Los Angeles County Bicycle Coalition (LACBC), said the newly released data was "discouraging, but not surprising," given what she and fellow street advocates see as a lack of both political will and "a cohesive program... that will actually get us to this very reachable goal."
+Dana Variano, a spokeswoman for the Los Angeles County Bicycle Coalition (LACBC), called the recent data "discouraging, but not surprising," given what she and fellow street advocates see as a lack of both political will and "a cohesive program... that will actually get us to this very reachable goal."